Bannerack

 4. Offshore workers: You hire them through someone.
 You might not even know that you're doing that, you might just think that it is some internet company doing something here somehow, at an unexpectedly-low cost to you.

-5. Deadwood: An employee not pulling their weight.
-(Those who should be fired, those who need to be inspired, those who work in a whole department that is not needed.)
+5. Deadwood: An employee not pulling their own weight.
+(Those who should be fired, those who need to be inspired, those who work in a department that is not needed.)

 Babysitters.